sts10/orchard-street-wordlists/readme.markdown

 All of the wordlists included in this repository are **uniquely decodable**, meaning words from any one of these lists can be safely combined without word separators; for example: "sharkhealsetupturnedphasespy".
 (If this passphrase came from a uniquely decodable word list, it could **only** be "decoded" one way.)

-**Note** that I am still removing and replacing a few words here and there, and thus none of these lists should be considered as "finalized" as long as this paragraph is present.
-Obviously you're free to download a (static) copy of the lists as they are, download the latest release, or fork this repository at any time if you require a static, unchanging list.
+🛠️  These lists are still under construction Feel free to download a (static) copy of the lists as they are, download the latest release, or fork this repository at any time if you require a static, unchanging list.
 See licensing information below.

 ## Orchard Street Long List